budget as a freelancer

 Average Monthly Income: $4,966.

 On paper, making almost $5,000 a month is a healthy freelance business.
-But in reality, if this editor doesn’t have a buffer system, February is a nightmare.
-They will likely be scrambling to pay basic bills, taking on bad clients out of desperation, or putting expenses on a credit card.
+But in reality, if this editor doesn’t have a buffer system, February is an absolute nightmare.
+They will likely be scrambling to pay basic bills, taking on bad clients out of desperation, or putting expenses on a credit card just to survive.
 The quarterly income is fine, but the monthly cash flow is broken.

 Common Mistakes When You Budget as a Freelancer

-Before building a system that works, you have to stop doing the things that guarantee stress:
+Before building a financial system that actually works, you have to stop doing the things that guarantee stress.
+The “feast or famine” cycle is usually caused by these four operational blunders:

-• Relying on future invoices: Counting money that a client “promises” to pay next week as money you have today.
+• Relying on future invoices: Counting money that a client “promises” to pay next week as money you have today is a recipe for disaster.
 Net-30 payment terms often turn into Net-45 or Net-60.
+Until the cash clears your bank, it does not exist.

 • Forgetting the IRS: Seeing a $3,000 deposit and thinking you have $3,000 to spend.
-Freelancers are on the hook for both income tax and self-employment tax.
+Freelancers are on the hook for both standard income tax and the self-employment tax.

 Step 1: Calculate Your Bare-Bones Baseline

-If your personal baseline is $2,200, that is the only number you should care about when planning your month.
+If your personal baseline is $2,300, that is the only number you should care about when planning your month.
+You do not need to make $5,000 a month to survive; you need to make $2,300.
+Everything above that is fuel for your business growth and your buffer.

 Step 2: Build the One-Month Buffer